 It seems that all panels claim to have a minimum 25 year Power Output Warranty.
 I’ve covered the common myths about solar panel warranties here.
 But the main criteria is to check that the Warranty is backed by an Australian Entity that has to comply with Australian Consumer Protection Laws, and that it is an “on site replacement” warranty.
 You really don’t want to be removing the panel from your roof and going down the post office to send it back to China!
 Plus the last time I checked, Chinese consumer protection laws weren’t that hot.
 (Note: There are some excellent solar panels, made in China, these days and also some shocking ones – the best way to know if the supplier believes in their quality is to see what responsibility they take for the warranty they offer on them)

 Typical prices for solar power systems of different kW sizes are shown here.
-If the cost of your quotes solar system is substantially less, then make sure you are getting a bargain, not a liability by reading this post.
+If the cost of your quotes solar system is substantially less, then make sure you are getting a bargain, not a liability by reading this post about the perils of cheap solar panels.

 If the price is much more expensive than those show, then either you have a particularly difficult install, or you are paying too much.
 Get multiple quotes to check which is the case.